Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

 information about each character in one dataset, which will make it easier to analyze the distribution of speakers time.

-*Hint: Only merge the two datasets based on the character’s name, **after** summarizing the number of words by character (Step 2.2. of Data Analysis).*

 Please note, that characters can appear **multiple times** in the `WordsByCharacter` dataset, as they can speak in multiple chapters across the three books.
 In the `InformationByCharacter` dataset, each